Wan7iku/GARCH-LSTM-on-Interest-Rates-rates-/README.md

-# GARCH-LSTM-on-Interest-Rates-rates-
-Analysing kenyan interest rates with a GARCH-LSTM model.
-The...
+# Predicting Interbank-Rates-using LSTM model
+Problem statement: Interbank rates are the rates of interest charged on most short-term loans between banks.
+Motivation:
+Objective: To predict interbank rates using an LSTM model.